What is the colour rendering index?

 So as you noticed, CRI 100 LED is practically a big part of our range.

 Below is an example of a LedStore LED panel with a very high CRI (colour rendering index).
-We aim to include the CRI measurement results for all luminaires as a downloadable file.
+We aim to include the measurement results of CRI values for all luminaires as a downloadable a file.

 While this work is in progress , here is a sample CRI report of our top quality GU10 bulbs.
 The bottom left shows 15 horizontal bars, all of which are close to the 100-point level.
 The CRI of this bulb is 98.
 The colour temperature of the light is 3 076K, in the 3000K range.